runtimed/runtimed/crates/jupyter-protocol/README.md

 ## Features

 - Complete implementation of Jupyter message types
+- Pattern matching on message content for easy handling and dispatch
 - Serialization and deserialization of Jupyter messages
 - Support for rich media types (MIME bundles)
 - Utility functions for working with Jupyter kernels and clients